sidney-eliot/3d-artists-handbook/content/rendering-and-compositing-and-uploading.md

 Note that even though an aspect ratio of 16:9 is good as a default, choosing the aspect ratio is an artistic choice in itself.
 For a landscape one would maybe want a more wide image, or if one is showcasing details of a character's armor, a square aspect ratio could look nice and better suit the purpose.

 Lastly, there's a trick to circumvent resolution caps websites set for uploading art.
-By splitting the image into 2 or more commonly 3 parts, and displaying them above each other one gets far more resolution with the downside of small gaps in between the images (this works best with portrait oriented images).
+By splitting the image into 2 or more commonly 3 parts, and displaying them above each other, one gets far more resolution with the downside of small gaps in between the images (this works best with portrait oriented images).

 [Here's](https://magazine.artstation.com/2017/01/maximizing-images-artstation/) ArtStation's take on it, and as they say don't use this method if you just want the image to display big, but if you want to be able to upload higher resolution images.